-This relatively new adjustable safety razor has made a splash in the wet shaving community and can compete with many of the big players such as Merkur, Edwin Jagger, and alike.
+This relatively new adjustable model has made a splash in the wet shaving community and can compete with many of the big players such as Merkur, Edwin Jagger, and alike.

 This is a high-quality product, made right here in the USA.

 It is crafted from chromed zinc alloy, which is highly durable meaning you’ll get decades of use if you take good care of it.

 Using chrome zinc alloy also places this model into a slightly less expensive bracket than those made from stainless steel.

 I used the word ‘crafted’ to start the review of build quality.
 It was no accident to say that!
 Simply saying ‘made from’ wouldn’t have done this justice.